stegro/jeopardyML/README.md

       infrared (IR) remote which is mapped to keyboard keys.
     - *[0]* to return after having revealed the solution, if nobody has solved

+### Acknowledgements

+ * The beautiful confetti animation was written by Hemn Chawroka, thank you so much!

 ### ToDo:

  * display images automatically as large as possible
  * arrange score boxes in a grid
  * proper localisation
- * a neat (animated?) screen to celebrate the winner
  * double jeopardy, final jeopardy
  * test with other browsers
+ * deal with several teams having the same score on the winner screen